Meet the winning submissions of the Resilient Melbourne Citymart Challenge!

 Transport congestion and social disconnection are two unwanted consequences of rapid urban development in Melbourne, Australia’s fastest growing city.
 Resilient Melbourne and its partners are looking for innovative solutions that address these dual concerns as we look to effectively manage the growth of our metropolitan city.

 Melbourne is a proud participant in the initiative ‘100 Resilience Cities – Pioneered by the Rockefeller Foundation’ (100RC).
-Through this collaboration, Resilient Melbourne is working with Citymart, a 100RC Platform Partner, to explore solutions to one of Melbourne’s chronic stresses – increasing transport congestion and travel times, along with associated negative social impacts.
+Through this collaboration, Resilient Melbourne worked with Citymart, a 100RC Platform Partner, to explore solutions to one of Melbourne’s chronic stresses – increasing transport congestion and travel times, along with associated negative social impacts.

 Melbourne boasts a robust selection of transport types, with viable options for train, tram, bike, and car travel.
 However, as accelerated growth outpaces transport infrastructure, congestion and overcrowding are often the result.
 While a number of major public transport and road projects underway or commencing shortly (including the Metro Rail Tunnel, removal of level crossings, and the Western Distributor) will ultimately improve connectivity across greater Melbourne, the work is likely to increase disruption for several years during construction.